NinaGilshteyn/GEO-NGS-LinuxAutoQC/README.md

 # GEO-NGS-LinuxAutoDataProcessing
-My automated workflow for handling NGS datasets from GEO.
-Using Bash for scalable processing and Python for downstream analysis, it supports large-scale QC and efficient multi-dataset handling, making high-throughput analysis faster and more reproducible.
-A step-by-step walkthrough of these scripts is demonstrated in a video, accessible on the project page via the provided link.

-# GEO-NGS-LinuxAutoDataProcessing

 Automated bash and Python pipeline for reformatting raw scRNA-seq data downloaded from [NCBI GEO](https://www.ncbi.nlm.nih.gov/geo/) into analysis-ready CSV files — eliminating the manual formatting overhead before downstream ScanPy analysis.